Skill Ontology

 The middle layer instantiates specific skills and defines how they interact.
 It maps relationships using edges like:

 Groups related skills into deployable units.
-These are the actual functional toolkits agents load at runtime.
-Examples:
+These are the actual functional toolkits agents load at runtime:

 Relationship Types